Waxing Gibbous on

 Moon before descending node

-11 days after ascending node on 8 January 2065 at 05:38 in ♒ Aquarius.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 22 January 2065 at 16:09 in ♋ Cancer.
+11 days after ascending node on 8 January 2065 at 05:38 in ♒ Aquarius the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 22 January 2065 at 16:09 in ♋ Cancer.

 Moon at northern standstill

 At 06:26 the Moon is meeting its standstill point to reach North declination of ∠26.834°.
 This is the year's northernmost lunar standstill of 2065.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-26.842° at the point of next standstill in ♐ Sagittarius on 1 February 2065 at 07:20.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-26.842° at the point of next southern standstill in ♐ Sagittarius on 1 February 2065 at 07:20.

 Syzygy in 2 days